Estrogen, Bladder Hurdles & Conservative Therapy

 Tricyclic anti-depressants, such as Elavil, can reduce urgency; by acting as an anti-cholinergic, these drugs can relax the bladder (encourage filling), decrease the intensity of bladder contractions (calm detrusor instability leading to aberrant signals to void) and delay the desire to void.
 These drugs are commonly prescribed for people with interstitial cystitis (IC) who have pain associated with bladder filling and thus, higher frequency.
 Furthermore, the anti-histamine effects of some tricyclic anti-depressants decrease inflammation of the bladder lining and can affect pain neurotransmitters.

 Please see the urge urinary incontinence section for a table comparing the effectiveness and side effects of anti-cholinergic and adrenoceptor agonist medications.

-On the flip side, it is also important that physicians are doing a full medication review to screen for drugs that could be causing urgency such as blood-pressure medications, anti-depressants (yup, some actually cause urgency), diuretics and sleeping pills.
-Obviously, some of these medications might be life-saving and are necessary, but considering dose and timing of medication can make a big difference.
-Furthermore, it is hard to decipher if urgency is due to medications or modifiable factors like lifestyle and behavior, therefore, a clear report from the patient about onset of symptoms as well as physician interview can make a substantial impact.
+On the flip side, it is also important that physicians are doing a full medication review to screen for drugs that could cause urgency such as blood-pressure medications, anti-depressants (yup, some actually cause urgency), diuretics and sleeping pills.
+These medications can be life-saving and necessary, and considering dose and timing of medications may make a considerable difference.
+Furthermore, it is hard to decipher if urgency is due to medications or modifiable factors like lifestyle and behavior; a clear report from the patient about onset of symptoms can make a substantial impact.